Pedro-Freddi/java-study/README.md

 Relevant files and folders are located in the `java/src/com/java` folder.
 A quick summary follows:

-- `/general`: contains annotatios about loops, string methods and arrays.
+- `/general`: contains annotations about loops, string methods and arrays.
-- `/collections`: common data structures of the Java collections framework.
+- `/collections`: common data structures of Java collections framework.
 - `/file/manipulation`: examples using Java's IO module classes to read and write to files.
 - `/exceptions`: examples exploring exceptions and try/catch blocks.
 - `/modifiers`: examples to illustrate how class, attribute and method modifiers behave, as well as abstract classes and interfaces.